57252 Zip Code Natural Disasters and Weather Extremes

 The tornado index value is calculated based on historical tornado events data using USA.com algorithms.
 It is an indicator of the tornado level in a region.
 A higher tornado index value means a higher chance of tornado events.

 A total of 1,667 other weather extremes events within 50 miles of 57252 Zip Code were recorded from 1950 to 2010.
 The following is a break down of these events:

 No volcano is found in or near 57252 Zip Code.

 Historical Earthquake Events

-No historical earthquake events that had recorded magnitudes of 3.5 or above found in or near 57472 Zip Code.
+A total of 1 historical earthquake event that had a recorded magnitude of 3.5 or above found in or near 57252 Zip Code.

 Historical Tornado Events